Wave of Obama books to be published

 Public Affairs plans a revised version of a collection of the senator’s speeches, “Barack Obama in His Own Words,” and is already committed to a campaign book by Evan Thomas and the staff of Newsweek.
 Thomas Nelson, a religious publisher, will offer “The Faith of Barack Obama,” by Stephen Mansfield, while Triumph Books plans Pete Souza’s “The Rise of Barack Obama,” a compilation of photographs.

-The left-wing Verso Books has just released “The Decline of Black Politics: From Malcolm -- to Barack Obama,” by civil rights activist Kevin Alexander Gray.
+The left-wing Verso Books has just released “The Decline of Black Politics: From Malcolm X to Barack Obama,” by civil rights activist Kevin Alexander Gray.